-For the KLM Group, the increase is due to the rise in the average sulphur content of the fuel used.
+For the KLM group, the increase is due to the rise in the average sulphur content of the fuel used.

-NO_X and HC low altitude emissions (LTO)
+NO_x and HC low altitude emissions (LTO)

-The methodology used for the calculation of low altitude emissions (i.e. below 3,000 feet) is common to Air France and KLM.
-It is based on the LTO (Landing-Takeoff) cycle and on engine data communicated by the ICAO(2).
+The methodology used for the calculation of low altitude emissions, which is to say below 3,000 feet, is common to Air France and KLM.
+It is based on the LTO (Landing-Takeoff) cycle and on engine data communicated by the ICAO (1).
 The taxiing time taken into account is the actual taxiing time, which is more precise than standard values recommended by the ICAO methodology.
 Note, however, that the actual taxiing time not being available for Transavia France, the standard ICAO values have been used for this subsidiary.

-Note: Following a review of the materiality of the reported indicators in the light of the Grenelle II legislation, it was decided to no longer report total NOx and HC emissions but to concentrate on low altitude emissions impacting mostly air pollution around airports.
+Note: Following a review of the materiality of the reported indicators in the light of the Grenelle II legislation, it was decided to no longer report total NO{x} and HC emissions but to concentrate on low altitude emissions impacting mostly air pollution around airports.

-As a result, starting from 2012, Air France-KLM has reported only NOx and HC low altitude emissions.
+As a result, starting from 2012, Air France-KLM has reported only ${\rm NO_x}$ and HC low altitude emissions.